fobnail/docs/dev-notes/implementing-eth-over-usb.md

 This document describes various stuff regarding implementation of Ethernet-over-USB.
 Before commencing implementation we have conducted research (see [eth-over-usb-research.md](eth-over-usb-research.md)) for more information.
-To sum up, thats what we have decided:
+To sum up, that's what we have decided:

 - we run on bare-metal using `nrf-hal`
 - we use EEM protocol for Ethernet emulation and `smoltcp` as TCP/IP stack